 One of the things that drew me to Weebly way back in 2013 was the fact that they built a separate version of their platform specifically for web designers.

 It allowed me to offer a seamless white label solution to all of my clients.
-It was super-simple to manage and host all of my clients under their platform.
+It was super-simple to manage and host all of my web design clients under their platform.

 Here’s what the dashboard looked like back in 2013: